DirectMessagingTechnologies/docs-web/docs/apps/googext_help-support.md

 # Help & Support

 Hi there!
-We are here to support and help you through any questions or issues you may be having with the DMT Creator Data Google Sheets extension!
+We are here to support and help you through any questions or issues you may be having with the DMT Creator Data for Google Sheets™ extension!

 For the fastest response to any issues you may have, please submit your support inquiry in the form below, you can also send an email to andy+support@directmessage.tech as well.